skwp/dotfiles/README-pt.md

 ## Espere, você não terminou!
 Fazem isto:

 #### Install iTerm Solarized Colors
-YADR will install Solarized colorschemes into your iTerm.
-Go to Profiles => Colors => Load Presets to pick Solarized Dark.
+O YADR instalará esquemas de cores solarizados em seu iTerm.
+Vá para Perfis => Cores => Carregar Predefinições para selecionar Escuro Solarizado.

-#### Remap caps-lock to escape with [Karabiner-Elements](https://pqrs.org/osx/karabiner/index.html)
+#### Remapear caps-lock para o esc com [Karabiner-Elements](https://pqrs.org/osx/karabiner/index.html)

-The escape key is the single most used key in vim.
+#### Remap caps-lock to escape with The escape key is the single most used key in vim.
 Old keyboards used to have Escape where Tab is today.
 Apple keyboards are the worst with their tiny Esc keys.
 But all this is fixed by remapping Caps to Escape.
 If you're hitting a small target in the corner, you are slowing yourself down considerably, and probably damaging your hands with repetitive strain injuries.

 #### Set up a system wide hotkey for iTerm (Keys=>Hotkey)
 Recommended Cmd-Escape, which is really Cmd-Capslock.